MatthewLarsen22/CS5700-Assn3/README.md

-# CS5700-Assn1
+# CS5700-Assn3
-A shapes library to practice abstraction, encapsulation, and inheritance
+An updated shapes library to practice abstraction, encapsulation, and inheritance